soffes/blog/published/2013-11-16-tin-can/tin-can.markdown

 ---
-title: Tin Can
+tags:
+- development
-categories: development ruby
+- ruby
 ---

+# Tin Can

 Recently Seesaw open sourced [Tin Can](https://github.com/seesawco/tincan).
 I worked on this awhile ago when I was at Seesaw.
 We used it to provide authentication with phone numbers via SMS and verification links.